 In compliance with city and federal guidelines, we are taking necessary precautions to keep our students safe.
-We have a full schedule of online classes, on-demand classes, and are taking students on a case by case basis.
+We have a full schedule of online classes, on-demand classes, and are hosting live classes with limited capacity.
+Please wear a mask in our building as we share the space with a another small business that instructs dance to children.
 We believe that yoga creates healthy minds and bodies.
 Keep practicing.

 Bikram Yoga in Washington DC